chris-wood/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 ~~~

 CD (Connection Delay) is a configurable parameter.
 The recommended value is 50 milliseconds,
 as per the guidance in {{!RFC8305}}.
-This algorithm ensures that clients can deterministically
+This algorithm (probabilistically) converges towards
-resolve addresses of ESNI-capable domains.
+addresses of ESNI-capable domains.
 Clients who do not wish to spend a round trip to
 resolve ESNIKeys host addresses may initiate TLS to the hosts specified in the A or AAAA
 responses without ESNI.
+Similarly, clients that do not wish to implement ESNI support for
+incomplete ESNIKeys addresses may skip all sets using them.
+ESNI-capable clients MUST support
+ESNIKeys with full addresses.

 # The "encrypted_server_name" extension {#esni-extension}